gmoniava/algorithms-ts/README.md

 `node dist/index.js`

-There is also a `tests` folder for test cases, you can run the tests (you will first need to run `npm install`) using:
+There is also `tests` folder for tests, you can run the tests using (you will first need to run `npm install`):

 `npm test`